timur-mufakharov/Tconred/README.md

 # Tconred
-Tconred is the software for visualised data reduction of the Tianma 65-m telescope continuum observations.
+Tconred is the software optimised for visualised data reduction of the Tianma 65-m telescope continuum observations in a cross-scan mode.
 It is written in python language with the PyQt4 toolkit.
 It is tested in Ubuntu 14.04 LTS, Ubuntu 16.04 LTS, and Mac OS El Capitan.
 CalibratorsPlots - program to analyse data collected using previous program Tconred.
 It helps to control the observations quality along with calculation of some parameters.
+Copy .py files into your folder with FITS files and follow instructions below.

 ##
 Usage of Tconred: